risc0/risc0/docs/metal-optimization-progress.md

   `RISC0_RV32IM_METAL_VERIFY_EVAL_CHECK_CPU=1 ... prove::tests::sltiu` sanity
   test, but the single proof took 63.38s.
 That is not a viable replacement for the scoped compiler-flag mitigation.
+- Apple Metal accepts LLVM inline-threshold flags such as `-mllvm -inline-threshold=10`.
+With the scoped default noinline mitigation disabled, that threshold passed the same focused direct verifier test, but the single proof took 115.90s.
+That is also not a viable replacement for scoped `-fno-inline`.
 - The same `-fno-inline-functions` full-Metal eval-check candidate passed `datasheet --max-po2 16 composite`: 658.9ms for 16K rows and 2.04s for 64K
   rows.
 This improves on the current safety-path baseline of 897.8ms and 4.56s,